Skip to main content

 212-998-5492

-Diana Turk is the Director of Teacher Education at NYU Steinhardt's School of Culture Education, and Human Development and an associate professor and Chair of the Department of Teaching and Learning.
-Diana received her MA and PhD in American Studies from the University of Maryland at College Park.
-She brings to her work in teacher education a passion for civic engagement, a commitment to teaching for democratic change, and a dedication to the fundamental belief that all teachers must be prepared to reach and teach all learners.
-Actively committed to an ongoing anti-racist journey, Diana recognizes the need for all students to have teachers who see, know, and understand them, as well as look like them, Diana is passionate about building a highly diverse and effective teacher corps that is anti-racist, culturally sustaining, and rigorously dedicated to teaching and guiding the nation’s children.
-Diana is incredibly proud that the NYU Teacher Residency, which she helped design and build, and which she co-directs, is the 2024 recipient of AACTE's Best Practice in Multicultural Education and Diversity Award.
+Diana Turk is an associate professor of Teaching and Learning in the Steinhardt School of Culture Education, and Human Development at NYU.
+She received her MA and PhD in American Studies from the University of Maryland at College Park.
+As the former Director of Teacher Education at NYU, she is passionate about teaching for democratic change and dedicated to the fundamental belief that all teachers must be prepared to reach and teach all learners.
+Actively committed to an ongoing antiracist and antiableist journey, Diana recognizes the need for all students to have teachers who see, know, and understand them, as well as look like them, Diana is incredibly proud that the NYU Teacher Residency, which she helped design and build, was the 2024 recipient of AACTE's Best Practice in Multicultural Education and Diversity Award.
+The author of four books, most recently Project Based Learning in Real World U.S. History Classrooms: Engaging Diverse Learners (Routledge, 2025) with Stacie Brensilver Berman, and several articles on innovative and inclusive approaches to teaching and learning social studies and history, Diana is a founding co-editor of the Inclusive Social Studies Column in the widely read, peer-reviewed journal Social Education.
+She is also a guest-editor of the forthcoming spring 2026 Special Issue of The Educational Forum, Rethinking Teacher Residencies: Their Promise, Opportunities, Challenges, and Potential for Sustainability.

 Selected Publications

-• Turk, D. & Berman, S. (expected, winter 2024).
-Making project based learning work in real-world U.S. history classrooms.
+Turk, D. and Berman, S. (2025).
+Project based learning in real-world U.S. history classrooms: Engaging diverse learners.
 Routledge Press.

 Programs